 And I don’t know what conspiracy theories he’s talking about, everyone knows Judaism is not Zionism, right?

 Presumably it’s this Aberg with a similar history to Yourofsky.
 We would expect these guys to be against the prison industrial complex perhaps but they’re applauding military IDF for providing pleather options in a violent occupation.
-Vegans, we notice cognitive dissonance usually, but why not here?
+If we notice cognitive dissonance, why not here?
 We’re all uninformed about something or the other, I googled critics of Yourofsky’s glorification of rape as punishment and found sensible-seeming people quoting Gandhi, who was worse than Yourofsky and anti-semitic.
-I will never quote either of them, I will criticise anyone for praising Gandhi, I may not do so wrt Yourofsky but putting him on a pedestal harms the movement.
-Worse are 269’s defenders who keep proving how manipulative, or oppressive there attempts will be to bring down vegans who disagree with them.
+I will never quote either of them, I will criticise anyone for praising Gandhi.

 A thought crossed my mind just now while reading a vegan blog: we criticise fast food culture out of privilege.
 When I was forced to eat dairy in spite of my lactose intolerance (I did not know I had), growing up as vegetarian (:. fed LOTS of dairy), I’d throw away my lunch or rather give it to a stray dog and bought chips or dholl puri, the only thing I could afford with a coin when I was given any pocket money was that, Mauritian fast food (incidentally vegan).
 Other days I’d starve just because I felt grossed out by what I was given for lunch.
 Even that was probably better than dairy.